emrecelik95/LightScrollSnap/README.md

 "com.emrecelik95.lightscrollsnap": "https://github.com/emrecelik95/LightScrollSnap.git"
 ```

-*If you don't want to use git, you can download and unzip the repo and move to Packages folder.*
+*If you don't want to use git, you can download and unzip the repo and move it to Packages folder.*

 ### Setup